|Commodore B Series Tips and Tricks||by Bill Degnan - 05/19/2006 06:39|

 4. Most software written for the B Series computers is ONLY compatible with the 8050 IEEE diskette drive.
 You can use other Commodore IEEE drives such as the 8250 and SFD-1001, but you will have to run a BASIC program to emulate "8050 mode" first, before your software will work.

 5. You can't run C 64/128 software on a B. You can't run Plus/4 software either.
 You *can* run PET 8032 software using an 8032 emulator called 8432” that is found on CBUG #1.
 It works pretty well.
-There is a lot more 8032 software than B software.
+TBUG has PET software if you can't find any here.

 6. Not all Commodore monitors are compatible with the B's video signal.
 My favorite monitor for the B (assuming you don't have a high profile unit with built-in monitor) was made by US International, model VM1230.
 This monitor was distributed by Protecto Corp among others.
 A closed circuit TV is good.
 A Commodore 1701/1702/etc. will do in a pinch but the characters will not be as sharp.
 For example you'll have trouble differentiating between a single and double quote.